Virgers/VMD-Enhanced-Transformer-for-Seismic-Facies-Interpretation/README.md

 ## Usage

+1. Clone this repository.

-1. Install Python 3.8.
+2. Install Python 3.8.
 For convenience, execute the following command.
 (Not recommend).

 ```
 pip install -r requirements.txt